-Yet, MOOCs attract diverse groups of learners, many of whom may lack the ability to self-regulate, or choose not to regulate their own learning (MILLIGAN, LITTLEJOHN & MARGARYAN, 2013).
-This presents a design challenge to MOOC providers: to create MOOC environments that encourage and assist learners to self-regulate their learning.
-MOOCs are still novel, and we know very little about how individuals learn in MOOCs.
-Research in this domain is vital in developing our understanding of how to design MOOC environments that encourage active agency in learning.
+Yet, MOOCs attract diverse groups of learners, many of whom may lack the ability to self-regulate, or choose not to

 The analysis presented here helps us to recognize learning exhibited by MOOC learners across the two study contexts.
 Regardless, of context, high self-regulators will focus their effort on learning: extending their knowledge and expertise to benefit their current or future roles.
 This is the case regardless of whether they were intending to complete the course, or study more strategically.
-In contrast, low-self regulators focus primarily on performance, aiming to complete the course, with less (conscious) regard for what they want to learn.
+In contrast, low-self regulators focus primarily on performance, aiming to complete the course, with less (conscious) regard for w hat they want to learn.
 At least among the professionals studying here, there was a high level of confidence in their ability to learn, though this was sometimes diminished if the individual was an inexperienced MOOC learner.
 But context is also important.
 The rigid structure of the Fundamentals of Clinical Trials course encouraged learners to fall into line, all progressing through the course in a similar fashion.
 In contrast, the more in-depth tasks that formed the core of the Introduction to Data Science Course encouraged learners to focus their learning on those aspects which were of most relevance to them.